 There is no ambiguity in the meaning of photorealism in computer graphics.
-After $2\frac{1}{2}$ centuries of photography2 and over a century of movies to fall back on, we have no difficulty in deciding when a computer animation really looks and acts "real".
+In 1727 Prof. Johann Heinrich Schulze discovered the photographic properties of silver-halide [2, 13ff].
+Daguerre, 1839, received a life-long pension for his discovery from the French government.
+After two and a half centuries of photography and over a century of movies to fall back on, we have no difficulty in deciding to what degree a computer animation really looks and acts real.
 We have an even longer collective pictorial experience, formed in the eons during which artists developed (hardly photorealistic) renderings of every conceivable scene and action.
 By and large - and exceptions are worth pondering elsewhere - artists drew on the real world.
 Their pictures used real and familiar objects even when the intended meaning was supernatural, spiritual, or just fanciful.
-Even impressionism, which Webster[35] defines as "a type of realism the aim of which is to render the immediate sense impression of the artist apart from any element of inference or study of the detail," and subsequent abstract styles (by-and-large !),
+Even impressionism, which Webster[41] defines as "a type of realism the aim of which is to render the immediate sense impression of the artist apart from any element of inference or study of the detail," and subsequent abstract styles (by-and-large!), mean to evoke an emotional or intellectual response which the viewer might have had on looking at the actual model for the picture.